 Coordination with Project Development Plans, Resource Agencies and other Resource Areas; Concordance with Existing Community and Regional Plans.

-Recreation Management Plan - Project-related recreation needs, with input from relicensing participants, will be identified to help form the basis for a Recreation Management Plan that for the Project and included in the License Application.
+Recreation Management Plan - Project-related recreation needs, with input from relicensing participants, will be identified to help form the basis for a proposed Recreation Management Plan.
 The Recreation Plan will guide recreation planning and management at the Project for the term of the FERC license.

 Aesthetic Resources